feliciaschulz/MastersThesisProject/README.md

 When running the application, warnings might appear, they can be ignored.

 #### Input
-A data frame csv file with cells in rows, biomarker intensity data in columns, two columns for x and y coordinates (X_coord, Y_coord), area of cell (area), cell phenotype (InferredCellType).
+A data frame csv file with cells in rows, biomarker intensity data in columns, two columns for x and y coordinates (X_coord, Y_coord), area of cell (area), cell phenotype (InferredCellType) called "*_intensitiesdf.csv".
 The input data should be accessible from the folder "../00_Data/IntensitiesCelltypes/".

 At the moment, the app only works for input data that has the format of the example in this repository.